-Four pillars established for promoting primary care reformJanuary 29th, 2014 in Health /
+Four pillars established for promoting primary care reformJanuary 29, 2014 in Medicine & Health / Health

 (HealthDay)—Four pillars have been identified for promoting primary care physician workforce reform, according to an article published in the January/February issue of the Annals of Family Medicine.